Nonantum, Massachusetts: History

+In 1637, Nonantum was the name given by the General Assembly of the Massachusetts Bay Colony to a village in what is today Newton Corner that it set aside for converted Native American as a result of missionary work by John Eliot at the home of Waban, often identified as the first Massachusett to convert to Christianity, although there is no evidence of his conversion.

+The current neighborhood of Nonantum was originally called the North Village, and took the name only when the Nonantum Worsted Company bought the neighborhood's Dalby Mills in the 1880s, becoming the major employer.
+European settlers claimed ownership of this land and forced Waban and his people to relocate to Natick, then divided it into small farms.
+The region was originally called Cohannet by the Indigenous people but renamed Nonantum by the settlers.
+Nonantum was the first village of "praying Indians" gathered by Eliot, for which it was given the name "I bless it."

-Starting in 1778, when a paper mill was established by David Bemis on the Charles River at Bridge Street, industrial uses replaced farming, and Nonantum became a site for production of cottons, woolens, and rope.
+Starting in 1778, when a paper mill was established by David Bemis (father of Seth Bemis) on the Charles River at Bridge Street, industrial uses replaced farming, and Nonantum became a site for production of cottons, woolens, and rope.
 Industrial work brought Irish, French Canadian, Italian, and Jewish immigrants to the village.

 Silver Lake was a site of winter recreation for neighborhood children, who cleared the snow each winter and played hockey on it through the 1950s.
 It was filled with construction rubble and built over from the 1930s until its total demise in 1971.

 Lake Talk

 Lake Talk is a cryptolect spoken particularly among older Italian-American residents.
 The origins of Lake Talk are unclear.
 A 2001 article in the Boston Globe speculated that it is a blend of Italian and some World War II code, but others have seen similarities to Angloromani or Italian Romany slang.
 In the late 1800s and early 1900s natives of Castelvenere, a town and comune in the Province of Benevento, Campania region, Italy, settled in Nonantum, the first Italian immigrants.
 Many people in the village now who claim they were the first to discover the "Lake" are descendants of natives of San Donato Val di Comino in the Province of Frosinone, Lazio, Italy.

 According to the article, examples of words and phrases in Lake Talk include: